icinganalysis/icinganalysis.github.io/content/NACA-TN-1472.md

 For brevity, we will examine the NACA 0012 test article results (only).

-With measured flight test values for t_surface and heat applied to the heating strips, equations 24 and 25 were used to inferred an external heat transfer coefficient, shown in Figure 8 ("H").
+With measured flight test values for t_surface and heat applied to the heating strips, equations 24 and 25 were used to infer an external heat transfer coefficient, shown in Figure 8 ("H").

 ![Figure 8a](images/naca-tn-1472/Figure8a.png)